 As far as creating a site, you can start from one of over a hundred templates, and do some basic customisation within iPage’s own website builder.

-These are all mobile optimised and include a couple of choices of different content management systems.
-However, the catch is that you’re limited to 6 pages.
+These are all mobile optimized and include a couple of choices of different content management systems.
+However, the catch is that you’re limited to six pages.